Health & Wellbeing

 • High interdependence (lack of needing to seek external validation)

-What causes a poor sense of identity?
+What causes a poor sense of self-identity?

 • Trauma